heroku-examples/heroku-tdx25-minihack-instructions/README.md

 3. **Linking the Heroku application with your Org**

-    The action code uses **Heroku AppLink** to seamlessly access customer and car data within the org, as well as several external internet services.
-Run the following command to link the Heroku appc containing several actions with your org:
+    The action code uses **Heroku AppLink** to seamlessly access data within the org.
+Run the following command to link the Heroku app to your org:

     ```
     heroku salesforce:import api-docs.yaml --org-name my-org-yourname --app tdx25-minihack-actions --client-name ActionsService